sin101/MemoryAPP/docs/USER_MANUAL.md

 The app can be installed as a PWA and works offline thanks to the included service worker.
 Use the accent, background, text color pickers, and font selector in the header to customize both light and dark themes.

 ## Web Clipper
 The optional browser extension sends the current page, selection, and a screenshot to the local server.
+The screenshot becomes the card's illustration.
 Provide an API token for authenticated uploads.
 Clips are stored locally when offline and uploaded once connectivity is restored.
 The add-on targets both Chromium and Firefox thanks to a cross-browser manifest.